Thanks for stopping by!

 Like my grandpa, my main source of inspiration comes from my surroundings.
 I started taking photos of the people around me with the family's camera and soon enough, I wanted to pursue art and design as a career.
 I came to Berkeley, where the possibilities of design and technology innovation were endless.
 It was where I fell in love with human-centered design that focuses on putting people over processes and creating something meaningful that would help people feel better, whether that be designing assistive technology, collaborating on a friend's startup idea, or promoting an organization's goal on campus.

 All in all, I love getting to know people and designing for them.
-I am a first-year studying Ethnic Studies at the University of California, Berkeley.
+I am a second-year studying Comparative Ethnic Studies at the University of California, Berkeley.
 I am an aspiring UX designer, and I plan to pursue immigration law one day!

 In my free time, I watch Netflix way too much and do portrait photography.